akmamun/django-static-file-handle/README.md

 # Django Static File Handle
+* Used Django 1.11
-In Django, For Static File handling add those line of code in settings.py and urls.py
+* In Django, For Static File handling add those line of code in settings.py and urls.py

 # settings.py
 At the end of setting.py add those lines